South Carolina Historical Marker Program

 Country Size Markers, erected at all other sites, measure 42" x 32", with one title line (2" letters, 25 characters per line) and 11 lines of text (1.5" letters, 36 characters per line).
 These markers are available with a standard 7' post.

-Make checks payable to: South Carolina Department of Archives and History
+$250.00 – Please make checks payable to the South Carolina Department of Archives and History.

 MARKER PRICES (Effective through May 1, 2020)